 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Doosan's carbon emissions in South Korea totalled approximately 18,745,000 kg CO2e for Scope 1 and about 36,626,000 kg CO2e for Scope 2, resulting in a combined total of around 55,371,000 kg CO2e for both scopes.
-This data reflects a slight decrease from 2023, where emissions were approximately 19,065,000 kg CO2e for Scope 1 and about 36,501,000 kg CO2e for Scope 2, leading to a total of around 55,566,000 kg CO2e.
-Globally, in 2024, Doosan reported approximately 26,440,000 kg CO2e for Scope 1, about 52,537,000 kg CO2e for Scope 2, and a significant 142,323,000 kg CO2e for Scope 3 emissions, which includes categories such as purchased goods and services (approximately 124,887,000 kg CO2e) and upstream transportation and distribution (about 9,034,000 kg CO2e).
-Doosan has not set specific reduction targets through the Science Based Targets initiative (SBTi) or other formal climate pledges.
-However, they are actively reporting their emissions data, which is essential for transparency and accountability in their climate commitments.
-The emissions data is sourced directly from Doosan Corporation, ensuring accuracy and consistency in their reporting practices.
-Overall, Doosan's commitment to monitoring and reporting its carbon emissions is a crucial step towards understanding and potentially reducing its environmental impact in the future.
+Globally, the company reported Scope 1 emissions of about 26,440,000 kg CO2e, Scope 2 emissions of approximately 52,537,000 kg CO2e, and significant Scope 3 emissions amounting to around 142,323,000 kg CO2e.
+In 2023, Doosan's emissions in South Korea were approximately 19,065,000 kg CO2e for Scope 1 and about 36,501,000 kg CO2e for Scope 2, leading to a total of around 55,566,000 kg CO2e.
+Globally, the figures were about 24,186,000 kg CO2e for Scope 1, 50,966,000 kg CO2e for Scope 2, and 89,072,000 kg CO2e for Scope 3.
+Doosan has not specified any reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+However, emissions data is sourced from Doosan Corporation, indicating a commitment to transparency in reporting.
+The company continues to monitor and disclose its emissions, reflecting an awareness of its environmental impact and a potential pathway towards future climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents